 Metric Name Metric Description Metric Collected for These Platforms

-averageReadTime The average amount of time (millisecond) for a disk read to Linux® ^a
+averageReadTime The average amount of time (millisecond) for a disk read to complete.
+Linux® ^a

-averageneaurinie complete.
+arorago roca a riiio complete.
 Solaris® ^b

 averageTransferTime The average amount of time (millisecond) for a disk transfer, Solaris®

-average transfer time either read or write.
+avorago manoror mino either read or write.
 Windows®

 averageWriteTime The average amount of time (millisecond) for a disk write to Linux ^c

 averagevinterinie complete.
 Solaris ^d

-(kilohyte/second) AIX®
+The volume of data read from the filesystem (kilobyte/second).
+AIX®

 HP-UX ^e

 bytesRead Linux

 Solaris

 Windows

-The volume of data written to the filesystem (kilobyte/second).
+bytesWritten The volume of data written to the filesystem (kilobyte/second).
 AIX

 HP-UX ^f

-bytesWritten Linux
+Linux

 Solaris

 Windows